Minikloon/consistent-punctuation/README.md

 ![email alert](http://i.imgur.com/ekpyN05.png)

 This is a simple service intended to be used as a Github webhook.
-It will send an email if a commit is pushed with inconsistent punctuation.
+It will send an email if a commit is pushed with punctuation inconsistent with previous commits.

 * Hosting on https://webtask.io
 * Emails by https://www.mailgun.com